About Your Nephrectomy or Adrenalectomy Surgery

 Share

-This guide will help you get ready for your nephrectomy (surgery to remove your kidney) or adrenalectomy (surgery to remove your adrenal glands) at MSK.
-It will also help you understand what to expect during your recovery.
+This guide will help you get ready for your kidney or adrenal gland surgery at MSK.
+It will also help you know what to expect as you recover.

 • Your adrenal glands make hormones that help you cope with stress.
 You have 2 adrenal glands, 1 on top of each kidney (see Figure 2).

-• Your ureters are the tubes that connect your kidneys to your bladder.
+• Your ureters are the tubes that carry urine from your kidneys to your bladder.

 • Your bladder stores your urine.